Catbag/redux-android-sample/README.md

 ###Integration tests

-- The integration tests is running on top of espresso framework, and using mockito to handle mocks.
+- The integration tests are running on top of espresso framework, and using mockito to handle mocks.

 To setup a CI or run tests in command line use this command:

     adb shell am instrument -w br.com.catbag.giffluxsample.test/android.support.test.runner.AndroidJUnitRunner

+###Unit tests

+- The unit tests are running with [roboeletric](http://robolectric.org/), that is a android test framework with builtin mock capabilities of android sdk.
+The roboeletric give us the power to run some unit tests with functions from android SDK without the requirement of an emulator running, what results in very fast tests.

+To run unit tests through a CI or command line:

+    ./gradlew  clean test --daemon --continue

 #Good Pratices